We Provide a No-Cost/No-Commitment Verification of Your Insurance Coverage for Addiction Treatment. It's Fast and

 One of the most persistent obstacles to treatment for drug and alcohol dependency is cost.
 Even those who recognize they need help often lack the means to obtain it.
 While this is a particularly serious problem for the uninsured, even if you have coverage, you may be unsure about whether you can afford treatment.
 While drug abuse treatment is a medical undertaking, it falls into several different coverage categories.
 Some aspects of addiction treatment may be considered mental health care, while others are outpatient services.
 Your insurance likely covers at least some of these services, but it may not explicitly list them as mental health care.
 For this reason, you must speak to your insurance agent and determine exactly where rehab and other treatments fit under your policy.
 One of our substance abuse professionals can call your insurance to help you determine coverage.
 Call Renaissance Recovery Center at 480-526-7738 to see how we can help.

 Renaissance recovery Center in Arizona accepts most major health insurance plans.
 Please review the list of insurances below.
 The list below are some of the more common health insurance but is by no means an exhaustive list.
-Feel free to contact us to find out if your plan is accepted at our offices.
+Feel free to contact us to Verify your Insurance Plan is accepted at Renaissance Recover Center.
 Please remember that in order to safeguard our patient’s protected health information, all patients will be asked to provide their insurance card and a photo ID at check-in.